roberthaugen/gatsby-and-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
 title: Gatsby & Netlify CMS on netlify
-image: /img/ferdig-e1571927704710.png
+image: /img/chemex.jpg
-heading: Get you some of that web
-subheading: you are now reading text on the internet
+heading: >-
+  Why  am i placed here? and not connected to the "subheading" --> address if you forget part
+subheading: 'address if you forget https://gracious-lichterman-a3022e.netlify.co'
 mainpitch:
-  title: Why this thing?
+  title: Why use Netlify and Gatsby?
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans